-Explains your rights to social care, and how this differs from healthcare.
-Includes information on eligibility, needs assessments, financial assessments, and how local authorities may meet your needs.
+Explains your rights to health and social care for your mental health.
+Includes information on eligibility for social care and how local authorities may meet your needs.

-If the local authority has decided that you have eligible needs for care and support, then it will plan with you what support you can be given.
-You should be involved in the care and support planning process, and the plan should meet your needs and achieve the outcomes that you want.
+If your local authority has decided that you have eligible needs for care and support, then it will plan with you what support you can be given.
+You should be involved in the care and support planning process.

 The law says that the local authority must: